RingBFT: Resilient Consensus over Sharded Ring Topology: Introduction

 \section{Introduction}

-Recent works have illustrated a growing interest in {\em federated data management}~\cite{federated-databases,federated-geospatial,federated-query-optimization,myria,blockchain-federated-edbt18,sap-hana-database}.
-In a federated system, a common database is maintained by several parties.
-These parties need to reach a {\em consensus} on the fate of every transaction that is committed to database.
-Such a database managed by multiple parties raises concerns for data-privacy, data-quality, resistance against adversaries, and database availability and consistency~\cite{bc-processing,impactent,blockchain-federated-learning}.
+A growing interest in {\em federated data management} illustrates an increased demand for multi-party database management~\cite{federated-databases,federated-geospatial,federated-query-optimization}.
+In these multi-party systems, a common database is maintained by several parties.
+As all of these parties cannot be at the same location, so the system needs to be decentralized, which implies that the database is distributed.
+There are two key ways in which a distributed database can be managed by multiple parties: {\em replication} and {\em sharding}~\cite{deneva,calvin,easyc,dapd,qstore,tpbook}.

-A recent solution to guarantee secure federated data-management is through the use of {\em permissioned} blockchain technology~\cite{bc-processing,blockchain-federated-learning,blockchain-log,stellar}.
-Permissioned blockchain applications employ age-old database principles to facilitate a democratic and failure-resilient consensus among several participants.
-Such a democratic system allows all parties to maintain a {\em copy} of the common database--act as a {\em replica}--and cast a {\em vote} on the fate of any transaction.
-Hence, at the core of any permissioned blockchain application runs a {\em Byzantine-Fault Tolerant} ({\em \BFT{}}) consensus protocol that aims to order all the client transactions in the same manner across all the replicas, despite of any malicious attacks.
-Once a transaction is ordered, it is recorded in a {\em block}, which is appended to the blockchain.
-Each new block also includes the hash of the previous block, which makes the blockchain immutable.
+In a replicated system, each party holds a {\em copy} of the database.
+As a result, the effects of each client transaction are replicated across all the parties (replicas).
+In a sharded system, each party maintains a subset (shard) of the database.
+Hence, each party can independently handle incoming client transactions that require access to its shard.

-At a closer look, \BFT{} consensus protocols are resilient counterparts of the crash-fault tolerant protocols such as Paxos and Raft~\cite{paxos,raft}.
-As the name suggests, these protocols ensure that the participating replicas reach a safe consensus under {\em crash} failures.
-However, in federated systems, byzantine attacks are possible and malicious participants may wish: (i) to exclude transactions of some clients, (ii) to make system unavailable to clients, and (iii) to make replicas inconsistent.
-Hence, the use of a \BFT{} protocol is in order.
+One of the factors that advocates the use of replicated databases is their ability to handle {\em failure} of one or more replicas.
+This necessitates the need for keeping all the replicas at the same state.
+To achieve this task, databases employ {\em crash-fault tolerant} protocols such as Paxos~\cite{paxos} and Raft~\cite{raft} to help all replicas reach a common order for each client transaction.
+However, one or more replicas can get {\em compromised} due to a malicious attack.
+A compromised replica may wish: (i) to exclude transactions of some clients, (ii) to make the system unavailable to clients, and (iii) to make replicas inconsistent.
+These malicious attacks are so common that one estimate shows that cyberattacks alone cost the U.S. economy around \$57 billion dollars in 2016~\cite{ecodam}.
+As a result, not all the replicas can be trusted.